-Because large queries can hurt site performance, WordPress caps per_page REST parameter at 100 records.
+Because large queries can hurt site performance, WordPress caps the per_page REST parameter at 100 records.
 However, there are situations when you need to override this value.

 Luckily, the proper solution is easy.
 There is a hook to filter collection parameters for the posts controller.

-$port_type = 'attachment';
+$post_type = 'attachment';

 $params['per_page']['maximum'] = 500;